Offych/JS-Complete-Guide/readme.md

 15. Indirect function execution
 16. Convert Data types parseInt(userInput.value) === +userInput.value (for example )
 number.toString(), mixing numbers and strings only + works as concatenation, * / - works as math and result typeof will be a number!
+17. Avoid repeteatable code.
+Split it into consts or function to further usage.